Skip to main content

 • Raising the standard of conduct.
 As an SRO, FINRA has established ethics requirements and detailed business conduct rules that can deter dishonest and unfair practices.

 • Access to expertise.
-As an SRO, FINRA involves member firms by asking for their feedback on rule proposals, regulatory initiatives and industry issues and, thus, benefits from their expertise.
+As an SRO, FINRA has well-established processes to involve member firms in regulation—including through 13 standing advisory committees— by asking for their feedback on rule proposals, regulatory initiatives and industry issues and, thus, benefits from their expertise.

 Checks and Balances

-As an SRO, FINRA’s governance is designed to ensure that its Board of Governors, committees and staff operate independently, and in the public interest:
+As an SRO, FINRA’s governance is designed to ensure that its Board of Governors, committees and staff work together in the public interest:

 • FINRA is overseen by a majority-public Board of Governors with other seats held by industry Governors and FINRA’s CEO.
-The public Governors must have no material business relationship with a broker-dealer or registered SRO.
-Industry Governors must represent broker-dealer member firms with a range of sizes and business models, including representatives elected by member firms.
+The public Governors must have no material business relationship with a broker-dealer or SRO.
+Industry Governors must be associated with member firms with a range of sizes and business models, and include elected representatives of member firms.

-• FINRA’s extensive committee structure includes advisory committeesregional committees and ad hoc committees that play an important role in the development of rules and other initiatives by, among other things, providing feedback to proposals and identifying emerging regulatory concerns.
+• FINRA’s extensive committee structure includes advisory committeesregional committees and ad hoc committees that play an important role in the development of rules and other initiatives by providing feedback on proposals and identifying emerging regulatory concerns.

-• FINRA, which is authorized by Congress, is subject to robust oversight by Congress and the Securities and Exchange Commission.
-The Government Accountability Office is required to review the SEC’s oversight of FINRA every three years.
-And FINRA’s rules are subject to review and approval by the SEC, generally following a public comment period.
+• FINRA is subject to robust oversight by the Securities and Exchange Commission.
+FINRA is regularly examined by the SEC.
+FINRA’s rules are subject to review and approval by the SEC, generally following a public comment period.
+And the Government Accountability Office is required to review the SEC’s oversight of FINRA every three years.

 • FINRA is transparent about its activities and finances, with publicly available reports on its budget, financial performance and use of fine monies.
 Governed by FINRA’s Financial Guiding Principles, FINRA’s use of fine monies is accounted for separately and approved by the Board of Governors only for specified purposes.